"Away, away, from men and towns,

 As a lecturer in countryside management with a deep understanding of ecology, I seek to convey a realistic impression of species as they would behave in the British landscape.
 Each species represented is considered a native of this country, and many are at risk of decline as a result of changing land use, urbanisation and a changing climate.

 Within these pages I aim to not only offer a creative re-creation of our beautiful fauna and flora but also insight into the problems species encounter.

 "One touch of nature makes the whole world kin."

 (1564-1616), Troilus and Cressida.

 About the Artist

-My time spent as a gamekeeper in Mid Wales nurtured my passion for the Welsh countryside.
-Now a lecturer in Countryside Management, specialising in ecology-based subjects, I have developed a strong theoretical understanding of species.
+Happy years working on country estates in Mid Wales nurtured my passion for the countryside.
+Now, a lecturer in Countryside Management specialising in ecology-based subjects, I have developed a strong theoretical understanding of species.
 This practical and theoretical training, together with years of surveying wildlife, enables the creation of realistic artwork using the mediums of pencil and acrylic.